braineatingmachines/braineatingmachines.github.io/_posts/2025-01-15-welcome-to-lego-robotics.md

 For students ready to transition from block-based programming to text-based coding with Arduino, Raspberry Pi Pico, and professional engineering tools.

 ## Real Results
-Our students don't just learn—they excel.
+Our students don't just learn-they excel.
 From winning competitions to developing innovative solutions for community problems, Brain Eating Machines alumni go on to pursue STEM careers and make meaningful contributions to their communities.

 ## Join Us!
 Ready to start your robotics journey?
 Registration for our 2026 programs is open!
 Visit our [Schedules](/schedule) to learn more and secure your spot.

 Have questions?
-[Contact us](/contact)—we'd love to hear from you!
+[Contact us](/contact)-we'd love to hear from you!